Brandonio-c/Frontier-Exploration/README.md

 ADD PICTURE HERE

 ## Key Results

-The field of frontier exploration has witnessed significant advancements that have revolutionized the capabilities of robots, particularly UAVs and mobile robots, when navigating and mapping unknown environments.
-Key results and achievements in this domain include:
+Significant developments in the subject of frontier exploration have transformed the capacities of agents, especially UAVs and mobile agents, to navigate and survey unexplored territories.
+Important outcomes and accomplishments in this field include:

-### Efficiently explore unknown environments.
+### Efficiency to explore unknown environments.
-Frontier exploration algorithms have significantly improved the efficiency of robotic exploration by guiding robots to previously unvisited and informative regions.
-These methods allow robots to systematically cover large and complex spaces while minimizing redundant exploration.
-Efficient path planning and frontier detection techniques have led to faster and more resource-efficient exploration missions.

-### Generate maps of the explored areas.
-One of the primary outcomes of frontier exploration is the generation of detailed maps of the explored areas.
-Robots equipped with sensors such as LiDAR, cameras, and depth sensors can build accurate three-dimensional maps of their surroundings.
-These maps provide valuable information for navigation, obstacle avoidance, and further analysis of the environment.
-Mapping techniques, such as occupancy grid mapping and OctoMap, have been employed to create high-resolution maps.

-### Make informed decisions about which areas to explore next.
+Frontier exploration algorithms have significantly improved in efficiency from when the field was first proposed by [ADD REFERENCE ] in 1997 to today.
+State-of-the-art frontier exploration projects use algorithms such as

+ADD REFERENCE AND FORMULAS HERE

+### Map Generation
+Making accurate representations of the places explored environment is one of the primary objectives of frontier exploration.
+Significant improvement in map generation can be visually observed below by contrasting the first frontier-exploration-generated environment map to a generated map from a 2023 frontier-exploration project (FUEL):

+### Frontier-Selection.
-Frontier exploration algorithms empower robots to make informed decisions about where to explore next.
-By assessing the uncertainty of an area, the presence of obstacles, and the potential for new information gain, robots can prioritize frontiers and explore strategically.
-Markov decision processes (MDPs) and reinforcement learning methods have been applied to optimize exploration policies, enabling robots to choose actions that maximize their understanding of the environment.
+Frontier selection algorithms incorporate factors like uncertainty, obstacles, and information gain, with the objective of optimal environment exploration to strategically prioritizs frontiers.
+The integration of Markov decision processes (MDPs) and reinforcement learning has further optimized exploration strategies, enabling agents to take actions that maximize environmental understanding through pre-learned policies.

-### Adapt to Dynamic and Changing Environments:
+### Dynamic and Changing Environments:
-Frontier exploration is not limited to static environments; it can adapt to dynamic changes.
-Robots equipped with sensors continually update their maps and exploration plans to accommodate dynamic obstacles, moving objects, or changing environmental conditions.
-This adaptability ensures that exploration missions remain effective in scenarios where the environment is not static.
+Some modern frontier exploration algorithms [ADD REFERENCE] can adapt to dynamic changes and are not limited to static situations.
+Sensor-equipped agents continuously update their maps and exploration paths to account for moving objects, obstacles, and general dynamic environmental circumstances.
+This adaptability ensures that the goal of optimal environment exploration remains effective in scenarios where the environment is not static.

-### Robust Sensing and Perception:
-Advancements in sensor technologies, including LiDAR, depth cameras, and advanced visual sensors, have greatly enhanced the perception capabilities of robots in unknown environments.
-These sensors provide rich data for terrain mapping, obstacle detection, and 3D modeling, enabling robots to navigate safely and adapt to dynamic changes in the environment.
-Additionally, robust perception algorithms have emerged to address challenges like lighting variations and unexpected obstacles, ensuring reliable and real-time decision-making during exploration missions.

 ### Real-World Applications:
-Frontier exploration has transitioned from theoretical research to practical applications.
-Robots equipped with frontier exploration capabilities are increasingly deployed in real-world scenarios such as search and rescue operations, precision agriculture, and infrastructure inspection.
-These applications demonstrate the field's impact on addressing critical challenges and improving decision support in domains where efficient exploration and mapping are essential.
+Frontier exploration has transitioned from theoretical and simulation-based research to practical applications.
+Physical robotic agents equipped with frontier exploration capabilities are increasingly deployed in real-world scenarios such as search and rescue operations, precision agriculture, and infrastructure inspection.
+These applications demonstrate the field's impact on addressing critical challenges and improving decision support in domains where efficient exploration and mapping are essential [ADD REFERENCE].

 ### Scalability and Adaptability:
-Frontier exploration approaches have showcased scalability and adaptability to various environmental conditions and terrains.
-Robots equipped with frontier exploration algorithms can efficiently explore both small indoor environments and large-scale outdoor areas, making them versatile tools for a wide range of applications.
-Researchers continue to refine these methods to address increasingly complex scenarios, enabling robots to explore with greater autonomy and reliability.
+Multi-agent frontier exploration approaches [ADD REFERENCE] have showcased scalability for the use of unknown environmental mapping in a teamed/swarmed environment.
+These approaches also demonstrate robust and effective frontier exploration and mapping in  both small indoor (complex) environments and large-scale outdoor areas, making them versatile tools for a wide range of applications.

 ## Relationship to Decision-Making in Robotics

-Frontier exploration in robotics is closely related to decision-making processes, often leveraging sophisticated techniques like Markov Decision Processes (MDPs) and Reinforcement Learning (RL) to optimize robot actions in unknown environments.
-MDPs provide a formal framework for modelling decision-making problems under uncertainty, making them well-suited for frontier exploration scenarios.
-In this context, the robot faces a series of decisions about where to explore next while maximizing certain objectives, such as information gain or coverage.
-Each action, such as moving to a new location or adjusting sensors, is associated with a reward or cost, and the robot aims to find a policy that maximizes the expected cumulative reward over time.
+Frontier exploration in robotics is intimately tied to decision-making processes, frequently utilizing complex methods like Reinforcement Learning (RL) and Markov Decision Processes (MDPs) to maximize robot actions in uncharted areas.
+Frontier exploration scenarios are particularly suited for MDPs because they offer a formal framework for modelling decision-making issues under uncertainty.
+The agent must autonomously decide an optimal policy on its exploration journey while accounting for a number of goals, such as information gathering and coverage.
+Every action, such as moving locations or gaining sensor information, has a corresponding benefit or cost, and the agent seeks to identify an action that maximizes its anticipated cumulative benefit over time.

-Reinforcement Learning is a powerful tool within frontier exploration, allowing robots to learn optimal decision policies through interactions with the environment.
-For example, consider an autonomous rover tasked with exploring a Martian landscape.
-By employing RL algorithms, the rover can learn how to choose actions (e.g., moving to a particular area) that lead to discovering interesting geological features or potential signs of past life.
-Through a trial-and-error process, the robot learns which regions are worth exploring, balancing between exploring new frontiers and exploiting existing knowledge.

-One example is Deep Q-Networks (DQNs), which have been applied to robotic exploration tasks.
-In these scenarios, the robot collects data about its environment and uses it to update its knowledge about the state of the world.
-This process helps the robot make more informed decisions about where to explore next.
-In a frontier exploration context, RL algorithms can help robots adapt to changing environments, optimize resource allocation (e.g., energy consumption), and navigate complex, dynamic spaces efficiently.

-Space Exploration with Rovers: When rovers are deployed on planetary missions, such as NASA's Mars rovers like Curiosity and Perseverance, they rely on frontier exploration techniques for decision-making.
-These rovers explore the Martian surface, seeking to gather scientific data and images of interesting geological features.
-Markov Decision Processes (MDPs) play a crucial role in planning the rover's movements.
-States include information about the rover's current location, power levels, instrument statuses, and environmental conditions.
-Actions involve selecting directions to drive and instruments to use.
-Reinforcement Learning (RL) can help rovers adapt to unexpected discoveries.
-For instance, if the rover encounters a potentially habitable environment or discovers unexpected minerals, it can receive rewards for further investigation.
-Over time, RL algorithms enable the rover to learn to prioritize regions with higher scientific value.

-Search and Rescue Drones: In search and rescue missions, drones are deployed to locate and assist people in disaster-stricken or remote areas.
-These drones often employ frontier exploration strategies to efficiently cover large and uncertain environments.
-MDPs guide decision-making by considering factors such as drone battery levels, communication signal strength, and terrain complexity.
-Actions might involve changing altitude, speed, or search patterns.
-RL techniques can improve the drones' performance over time.
-For instance, if a drone finds a survivor, it can receive a reward for successfully identifying and reporting the location.
-RL allows the drone to learn optimal search patterns, prioritize areas with higher chances of finding survivors, and adapt to changing conditions like wind or obstacles.
+Reinforcement learning is a powerful tool employed in frontier exploration to take optimal actions in areas such as obstacle avoidance and path planning.
+For example, as observed in [ADD REFERENCE] an agent employs reinforcement learning algorithms to optimal paths to avoid obstacles within the environment whilst effectively exploring frontiers.
+These algorithms use a reward-based system wherein desirable actions, like successfully avoiding obstacles, are rewarded positively, while undesirable outcomes, like collisions, are penalized.
+Agents can modify their decision-making process and develop obstacle-avoidance policies by learning over time from these rewards.
+This allows agents efficiently explore unexplored territories while navigating safely around obstacles within the terrain and making sensible choices to prevent collisions [ADD REFERENCE].

+Deep Q-Networks (DQNs), have also been applied to frontier exploration tasks [ADD REFERENCE].

+A real world example of decision making being employed by agents through frontier exploration is observed [ADD REFERENCE TO PROJECT]

 ## Variants